 For example, Starbucks uses this tagline in their social media,

 To inspire and nurture the human spirit—one person, one cup and one neighborhood at a time.

 You can see how that reflects their brand position statement and aligns with the vision they set out to achieve.

 All of their collateral, including their social media channels, reflect this.

 Your brand should be cohesive, consistent, and identifiable.
 Each element works together to showcase who you are, what you do, what makes you special, and who you serve.

-5. Develop a Marketing Strategy Around Your Brand
+5. Center Your Marketing Strategy Around Your Brand

 Market with your brand strategy in mind.
 Ask a digital marketing agency to help you use your position statement and brand story to create marketing elements, such as videos, pitch decks, or info sheets, that align your brand.